 Recently a Missouri man filed a wrongful death lawsuit against three manufacturers—Mainstream Holdings, Inc., Premier Outdoor Equipment (Big Game Tree Stands), and Global Manufacturing, LLC.
 According to the lawsuit, the deceased hunter climbed onto the Big Game tree stand and he slipped.
 He was wearing a safety harness but his foot got caught between the tree stand’s footrest and the bottom of the platform.
 The harness prevented the man from falling, however, he was unable to pull himself back up or get his left foot loose.

 The lawsuit claims that the manufacturers of the tree stand should have known the device was “inherently dangerous” and prone to trap a user’s foot between the footrest and bottom of the tree stand.
-The lawsuit also claims the company failed to meet industry standards related to the design and manufacture of hanging tree stands, failed to issue a recall, and failed to modify the product to prevent such accidents.
+The lawsuit also claims the company failed to meet industry standards related to the design and manufacture of hanging tree stands, failed to issue a recall, and failed to modify the product to prevent hunting injury and tree stand accidents.

 If you or a loved one has suffered an injury due to hunting accidents and defective tree stands, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.